koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 >
 > Oh, do you guys not need a test environment anymore?
 You haven't even done any real testing of your code yet, because that fell off the schedule, too!

-The argument between Sarah, Chris, Bill and Wes keeps going, focused on Sarah pressuring the rollout of Phoenix to be done and not delayed anymore no matter what, where Bill and Wes argue it might be a catastroph if done so.
+The argument between Sarah, Chris, Bill and Wes keeps going, focused on Sarah pressuring the rollout of Phoenix to be done and not delayed anymore no matter what, where Bill and Wes argue it might be a catastrophe if done so.
 Steve hears what he wants to hear, and appricates the risks but demands the rollout to be done by next week, which Bill finds unreasonable and too risky.

 Walking out of the meeting, Wes and Bill are on the same page that there will be big trouble ahead.
 Bill asks Wes why they do not attend meetings held by Chris 's team, to which he responds